Annawan, Illinois: Present day

 Today, Annawan supports a variety of different businesses that serve Henry County and Interstate 80 travelers.
 As of 2013, the North Meadow retirement community development has been discontinued; however, the subdivision remains one of the newer housing developments in town.
 The library and the town offices have made their home in the former North Meadow community center.
 The aforementioned ethanol plant, Patriot Renewable Fuels, opened in 2007, providing Annawan with around 100 jobs.
-Annawan supports one hotel, two gas stations, five restaurants/taverns, a grocery store, and a gift shop, to name a few different services available in the community.
+Annawan supports one hotel, three gas stations, five restaurants/taverns, a grocery store, and a gift shop, to name a few different services available in the community.

 From 2000 to 2012, retail sales in Annawan have increased 123%.
 In addition, 48 businesses were open in Annawan in 2009, while 66 operate in the town today.
 On November 27, 2013, ground was broken for a new 5 million gallon biodiesel plant to be built adjacent to the existing ethanol plant in eastern Annawan.